Kshitij321468/Forest-Cover-Loss-Analysis/README.md

 Team member
-1. VIRAJ
+1. Kshitij Gujar
-2. ABHI
+2. Diya chauhan
-3. HEVIN
+3. Shrey patel
-4. JAY BAROT
+4. Dev vyas
-5. KALP
+5. Charmi Gondaliya
-6. ARYAN

        Libraries are used in this project
        1. pandas